The Art of Impact Mapping: 4 Steps to Create Your Own Map

 What is impact mapping?

 Impact mapping is a visual planning process that enables your product teams to take a business goal and translate it into a tangible product deliverable or user story.
 This approach brings key people together to brainstorm and, ultimately, create a diagram that maps out how deliverables will achieve your desired user behaviors.
-It’s similar to story mapping and mind mapping exercises.
+It’s similar to and exercises.

 Product impact mapping is advantageous for the product development process because it: